softstack/ethereum-2.0-validator-setup-guide/README.md

 Install the preferred OS, via “Last operating system (OS) installed by OVHcloud”

-{% hint style="info" %}
+> **Note**
-Note: Creating a server requires you to add an SSH Key, follow the guide https://docs.ovh.com/gb/en/dedicated/creating-ssh-keys-dedicated/
+> Creating a server requires you to add an SSH Key, follow the guide https://docs.ovh.com/gb/en/dedicated/creating-ssh-keys-dedicated/
-{% endhint %}

 We recommend **Ubuntu Server 20.04 LTS "Focal Fossa" - ubuntu2004-server 64 bit.**
 In the last step you must set the SSH key and host name, before you are able to install the OS.